htw-imi-showtime/showtime-website/content/ws24/master/m3-ergovision/_index.md

 {{<section title="Main Ideas">}}
 In Order to achieve this, ErgoVision immerses participants in a virtual cycling experience.
 The software uses live data from the spiroergometry test to adjust the simulation.
 This way, participants feel like they are really cycling along the track.
 Additionally, live performance data is displayed on the screen to give participants feedback on their progress and motivate them to push themselves to their limits.
 Verbal encouragement is provided at key moments to keep participants motivated right up to their true physical limits.

-Because doctors might not be as tech-savvy as we are, ErgoVision was designed to be as user-friendly as possible while still allowing the flexibility needed to adapt to every testers individual needs: You can seemlessly configure the test on one device and run the corresponding simulation on another - or both on the same device.
+Because doctors might not be as tech-savvy as we are, ErgoVision was designed to be as user-friendly as possible while still allowing the flexibility needed to adapt to every tester's individual needs: You can seamlessly configure the test on one device and run the corresponding simulation on another - or both on the same device.
 Whatever suits your needs best.

 To explore the effects of different motivational elements and audiovisual stimuli on the performance of participants during spiroergometry tests, ErgoVision allows you to easily customize the motivational elements and audiovisual stimuli in the simulation.
 This way, you can conduct studies to investigate which elements work best in motivating participants to give their best.
 {{</section>}}

 {{<section title="The Team">}}
 ErgoVision's team structure was highly dynamic from the get-go: Initially, all team members participated in research and concept development.
-As the project progressed, we distributed tasks according to individual strengths and interests while making sure that everyone still had a basic understanding of the entire project.
+As the project progressed, we distributed tasks according to individual strengths and interests, while making sure that everyone still had a basic understanding of the entire project.
 This approach allowed us to work efficiently and effectively, ensuring that all team members were able to contribute to the project's success.
 {{</section>}}

 {{<gallery>}}